SaikoKurami/saikokurami.github.io/AL-features/spotfy.md

 2. Choose theme **nateemo-re** and select your bar color that you want.
 3. Then copy the url, not the whole mark down but only the code that I underlined on the image below.
 <br><br><img width="450px" src="https://i.imgur.com/W8StT8v.png"></br></br>
-4. After copying the url, paste it on **--spotfy-url-profile** and just add the color that you want on the theme, change the font size of the title or the border length.
+4. After copying the url, paste it on **--spotfy-url-profile** and just add the color ([rgb picker](https://imagecolorpicker.com/)) that you want on the theme, change the font size of the title or the border length.
 ```css
 @import url("https://saikokurami.github.io/css/spotfy.css");